Devils to open lounge for betting at arena

 As part of becoming a team sponsor, sportsbook operator William Hill will have its name on a Prudential Center lounge where games can be watched on more than 20 screens with odds boards displaying the menu of betting options across all sports.

-Because the NHL is not comfortable with the venue being an actual sportsbook where bets can be placed at windows and kiosks, William Hill US CEO Joe Asher told ESPN that the room will be filled with company ambassadors who will assist bettors in downloading William Hill's betting app.
+Because the NHL is not comfortable with the venue being an actual sportsbook where bets can be placed at windows and kiosks, William Hill US CEO Joe Asher told ESPN that company ambassadors will assist bettors in downloading William Hill's betting app.
 The space is being converted and rebranded quickly, but there is currently no opening date.

 Odds will be displayed not only within the sports lounge but also on the team's 4-story scoreboard.
 The lounge will be open for every event in the venue, including concerts.
 That's a lot of exposure, as Billboard ranked the venue 10th in the world on its Arena Power List earlier this month.